 The Wire is a police procedural not simply in its observance of the routines of questioning witnesses or gathering evidence, but also in its focus on the moral life of police as an institution.
 By the fifth season when Detective Jimmy McNulty fabricates an attention-getting serial killer in order to receive funding to pursue the real crimes of Marlo Stanfield, and when Lester Freamon follows him down this path, we know that these lies are no more a product of being “good police” than Scott Templeton’s fabricated stories are a product of good reporting.
 In order to solve the case of the many dead bodies walled up in the vacant houses, McNulty invents evidence of a serial killer whose sensational crimes as reported by the Sun bring them the overtime and vehicles to work the real case of the bodies found in vacant houses that no one cares about.
 At this point, both the institution of police and the institution of journalism have failed the moral test.
 While there are still good police on the force who refuse to go along with this scheme—especially Kima Greggs and Bunk Moreland—and while there are still good reporters on the beat—especially Mike Fletcher and Alma Gutierrez—the institutions as a whole have failed to perform their most basic functions.

-When David Simon insists that The Wire is neither a “cop” nor a “crime” show, he associates more simple melodramatic genres with the overarching mode of melodrama as a battle between good and evil : “We are bored with good and evil,” he writes.
+When David Simon insists that The Wire is neither a “cop” nor a “crime” show, he associates more simple melodramatic genres with the overarching mode of melodrama as a battle between good and evil: “We are bored with good and evil,” he writes.
 “We renounce the theme.”
+Alvarez, The Wire : Truth Be Told, 4.
 I argue that he has not renounced it.
 Rather he has transmuted it to a new level of investigation.
-And the voice in which Simon renounces these recognizably generic forms of melodrama is the same one with which Simon once wrote op-ed style journalism on the failure of justice in the modern city as a reporter for the Baltimore Sun — a royal "we" that speaks resonantly on behalf of society’s victims but that fails to convey that its voice is also of them.
+And the voice in which Simon renounces these recognizably generic forms of melodrama is the same one with which Simon once wrote op-ed style journalism on the failure of justice in the modern city as a reporter for the Baltimore Sun — a royal “we” that speaks resonantly on behalf of society’s victims but that fails to convey that its voice is also of them.
 This is the voice of (yesterday’s bad) melodrama, speaking bombastically and self-righteously as a contemporary “J’accuse.”
 This is the voice that Simon fortunately lost when he learned to dramatize, rather than editorialize, on behalf of society’s victims and against its villains in writing for serial television.
 But the very fact that he found a way to suppress the overt righteousness of his own (archaic) melodramatic voice should not blind us to the (better) melodrama of the work created in its stead.

 The police procedural frames the series as a whole, most famously in the cold open of the very first episode of the first season.
 As in thousands of homicide shows, a cop interrogates a witness over a dead body.
 What is different here is that solving this murder will not enlighten us about anything.
 Rather, what matters here is the reference to America and a freedom of opportunity that turns out to only be the freedom to commit a crime.
 Thematically this police procedure opens us up to the whole serial investigation of the institution of criminals who have their procedures as well.
 We come to know cops and robbers both.
 In the second season, cops and dealers are kept in play as an earnest but corrupt union leader tries to revive the American dream.
 In the third season city government and the possibilities of reform come into play, among police, drug dealers and a reform minded mayoral candidate Dramatizing both the necessity for, and the difficulty of, reform within each of the major institutions portrayed, The Wire’s melodrama operates at both the personal and the institutional level.
 It is the meshing of the individual and the institutional that allows it to picture the political and social totality of what ails contemporary urban America and imagines what justice could be.
 No other television series or film “franchise” has accomplished this feat.